 The future tenses are used to express what will happen in the future, or what we think will happen in the future.
 No one can know for certain what will happen in the future.
 But we use different forms of the future tense depending on how certain we are things will or won’t happen.
 We also use different forms based on if we have made plans for the future or not.

-Simple Future Tense: I will drink coffee. / I Am going to drink coffee.
+Simple Future Tense: I will drink coffee./I Am going to drink coffee.

-The simple future tense is used to:
+We use the simple future tense to:

-- make predictions about what will or will not happen in the future—can use either will or be going to.
+- Make predictions about what will or will not happen in the future—can use either will or be going to.

-- express a prior plan—must use be going to.
+- Express a prior plan—must use be going to.

-- react/volunteer to do something.
+- React/volunteer to do something.
 When we reach a decision as we’re speaking, usually in response to something, we have to use will.

-Prediction: I am going to be rich. / I will be rich.
+Prediction: I am going to be rich./I will be rich.
 Both have the same meaning.

 Prior Plan: I am going to meet Rachel at 7 pm.
 (Not: